maximino/UserManagement/README.md

 #Neo4j and Play!
 2.0 with Scala

 This application aims to be an introduction to Neo4j and Play!
 2.0 with Scala.
-If you think the code in this application could do with a refactor here or there, fork it, and send me a pull request!
+It's likely that the code could do with optimisations and refactoring in various places; to help others wishing to learn, consider forking, editing and sending me a pull request.

 #Quick Start